jannis-baum/bachelor-thesis/chapters/4-discussion.md

 \glsa{pgx} expert, not viable in a clinical setting - especially for a health service like PharMe.
-To avoid human error and provide the crucial layer of certainty in correctness of the information that is presented to users, the production-related features of staging and reviewing changes, keeping a revision history of presented data and providing change logs for external data updates are essential.
+To avoid human error and provide the crucial layer of certainty in correctness of the information that is presented to users, the features of staging and reviewing changes, keeping a revision history of presented data, and providing change logs for external data updates are essential.

 ## Prioritization